 Cascading OKRs help individuals stay focused on team objectives.
 And the clarity and progress that OKRs provide allow teams to focus on customers.

-Setting up OKRs allows visualizing what the result would look like.
+Setting up OKRs handbook allows visualizing what the result would look like.
 This assures whether the objective that the team is planning is customer-oriented or not.

 Similarly, when individuals set OKRs, they have a clear picture of whether they would be aligned to the team’s objective.